Hideaway (David Sanborn album)

 Hideaway is the fifth studio album by American jazz fusion artist David Sanborn, released by Warner Bros.
 Records in February 1980.
 The album was produced by Michael Colina.

 It was recorded at Celebration Recording Studios in New York in 1979, with the album cover depicting sunset along a shoreline.
-This album performed well on the Billboard jazz and R&B charts, peaking at #2 and #33 respectively.
+This album performed well on the Billboard jazz and R&B charts, peaking at No. 2 and No. 33, respectively.

 Track listing

 Personnel

 Below is a list of personnel per the liner notes of the 1987 US CD reissue: